2022 Year in Review

-See the success of The McShin Foundation's Recovery Program through our data.
+See the McShin Foundation's Recovery Program through our data

 The success of The McShin Foundation can be found in the success' of our alumni.
 We have found that our alumni, which have completed the 28-Day Residential Program, have a significantly better chance at sustained recovery over the next 3 years after leaving The McShin Foundation.
 Many of our alumni continue to be engaged in the recovery community and return to help provide guidance for the next person who may be new to recovery.